Michaelwwest98/CapstoneStarterRepo/Reports/Experimental Analysis Report.md

   Although physcial time not kept, since the system takes 31 seconds to collect the heartbeat, respiratory, and voicy activity data, the user interface system is able to successfully display the triage results in less than one minute.

-#### Constraint 3 -
+#### Constraint 3 - Shall display victim’s heartbeat in beats per minute
 - Experimental Design
+  Check diplay if beats per minute is displayed
 - Results
+  Refer to reults of constarint 1
 - Interpretation of Results
+  The user interface system is able to successfully display an individual’s heart rate in bpm.

-#### Constraint 4 -
+#### Constraint 4 - Must display heartbeat data at least once per second
 - Experimental Design
+  Keep track and record how often there is a change in value on display and compare to 1 second
 - Results
+  Not possible
 - Interpretation of Results
+  As previously stated, the system takes 31 seconds to collect the heartbeat, respiratory, and voice activity data, so the user interface system is unable to display an individual’s heart rate data at least once per second.

-#### Constraint 5 -
+#### Constraint 5 - Shall display victim’s breath rate in breaths per minute
 - Experimental Design
+  Check diplay if breaths per minute is displayed
 - Results
+  Refer to reults of constarint 1
 - Interpretation of Results
+  he user interface system is able to successfully display an individual’s breathing rate in bpm.

-#### Constraint 6 -
+#### Constraint 6 -  Must display respiratory data at least once per second
 - Experimental Design
+  Keep track and record how often there is a change in value on display and compare to 1 second
 - Results
+  Not possible
 - Interpretation of Results
+  As previously stated, the system takes 31 seconds to collect the heartbeat, respiratory, and voice activity data, so the user interface system is unable to display an individual’s heart rate data at least once per second.

 ### VOICE ACTIVITY DETECTION

 #### Constraint 1 -
 - Experimental Design